shaharoded/Blackjack-AI/README.md

    - Improved win rate by **2-3%** compared to the regular agent, demonstrating the utility of the running count.
    - The benefit of card counting is constrained by:
      - Regular deck reshuffling after every 5 games.
-     - Simplified state representation, which limits the agent’s ability to fully exploit the running count.
+     - Simplified state representation, adding only deck's running count, which limits the agent’s ability to fully exploit the running count.

 ### **Key Observations**
-- **Simplified State Representation:** The current state includes only `player_value`, `dealer_card`, and `usable_ace`.
+- **Simplified State Representation:** The current state includes only `player_value`, `dealer_card`, `usable_ace`, `len(player_hand)` and `running_count` (for CardCounterAgent only).
 This limits the agent's ability to generalize nuanced strategies.
 - **House Advantage:** The dealer acts after the player, ties go to the dealer, and no doubling down or splitting is allowed.
 These rules inherently favor the dealer, keeping the player’s win rate below 50%.
 - **Monte Carlo Sampling Efficiency:** The agent relies on visiting states frequently to learn, which may slow down convergence for rare scenarios.